-Caffeine is a naturally occurring substance found in cocoa beans, kola nuts, and tea leaves.
-The main source of caffeine for most Americans is caffeinated coffee.
-Caffeine is also found in teas with the amount varying depending upon how long the tea is brewed.
-The longer tea is brewed, the higher the caffeine content.
-Chocolate is a natural source of some caffeine as well.
+Caffeine is a naturally occurring substance found in cocoa beans, kola nuts, and tea leaves (Camellia sinensis).
+The main source of caffeine for most Americans is coffee.
+Herbal teas, for example chamomile, hibiscus, jasmine etc., do not contain caffeine.
+Chocolate is a natural source of caffeine as well.
 Caffeine is added to many energy drinks, sodas, and over-the-counter pills.
 In the United States, if caffeine is added to a food, beverage, or medication, it must be listed as an ingredient on the label.
 It is important to know your serving size and number of servings of caffeinated foods and beverages.
 Even if the amount of caffeine in one serving may seem relatively low, the caffeine can add up if you consume a large number of servings in a day.
 Click here for information about the caffeine content of foods and medications (Center for Science in the Public Interest, 2012).

 What does caffeine do in the body?

 Small to moderate amounts of caffeine act as a mild stimulant by temporarily increasing both the heart rate and blood pressure.
 Caffeine may affect a number of other body systems and the response to it may vary depending upon the amount consumed and how sensitive a person is to caffeine.